History Files

 1738

-The French-Canadian trader, Pierre Gaultier de Varennes, sieur de La Vérendrye, enters the territory that will become North Dakota with an exploration party that reaches the Mandan villages in the region.
+The French-Canadian trader, Pierre Gaultier de Varennes, sieur de La Vérendrye, enters the territory which will become North Dakota with an exploration party which reaches the Mandan villages in the region.
 During this period, trading posts are also being set up in what is now Ohio and New France lays claim to what is now Oklahoma.

 Quebec in 1700

-By the start of the eighteenth century, French Quebec was a thriving colonial city
+By the start of the eighteenth century, French Quebec was a thriving colonial city, the focus of colonial attempts to create a powerful new state in North America

 1747 - 1749